wormius51/monty_hall/README.md

 # monty_hall

-A python script that tests the monty holl paradox.
+A python script that tests the monty hall paradox.

 Each function gets an array of 3 integers (representing the 3 doors in the monty holl paradox).
 Each of them chooses an element.
 Then, an element with the value 0 is revealed.